sumank-coder/video_search_project/README.md

 3. Make empty directory gic/static/new_images and gic/static/new_videos
 4. Run python manage.py runserver to start django server

-First image upload will be slower.
+First video upload will be slower.